Lecture Notes in Cosmology: The kη ≪ 1 limit

+In the case of photons, a similar reasoning can be applied; however, things are somewhat trickier because of the presence of the collisional term.
+In particular, we have that:

+This is proportional to $1/\eta^2$ in the radiation-dominated epoch and to $1/\eta^4$ in the matter-dominated epoch (and recall that it abruptly goes to zero during recombination and decoupling).

 That is, the optical depth time derivative, which is the photon-electron interaction rate, diverges for $\eta \to 0$ as $1/\eta^2$.
-This is logical, since the universe becomes denser the more we go backwards in time and so more interactions take place.
-This is also called \textbf{tight-coupling} and we will use it as an approximation closer to recombination in Chapter~\ref{Chap:CMBEvo}.
-But then, in order to prevent the perturbations from diverging, the quantities multiplying $\tau'$ must vanish for $\eta \to 0$, i.e.:
+This is expected since the universe becomes denser the further we go back in time, resulting in more interactions taking place.

+Since $\tau'$ gets larger and larger the farther back we move in time, we cannot balance the equations in the hierarchy unless the terms multiplying $\tau'$ vanish.
+We do assume $\tau' \to \infty$, for which the vanishing must be exact.
+This approximation is referred to as \textbf{tight coupling}.
+Hence, we have that:

 \hrulefill

 \begin{ex} Combine the above equations and show that:

 \end{ex}